m-stearns/timecard-system/README.md

 }
 ```

-To view all timecards for a specific employee, use the `GET /employees/{employee_id}/timecards` endpoint by providing the Employee ID as a query parameter in UUID4 format.
+To view all timecards for a specific employee, use the `GET /employees/{employee_id}/timecards` endpoint by providing the Employee ID as a URL parameter in UUID4 format.
 Upon a successful request a `200 OK` status will be returned along with a list of the employee's timecards in JSON format.

 ```
 [